pganssle-talks/2025-pycon-us-programming-for-yourself/_posts/0000-06-10-llms.md

 <img src="images/screenshots/claude-textual-ui-00.png"
     class="screenshot splash fragment disappearing-fragment nospace-fragment fade-out"
-    data-fragment-index="0"/>
+    alt="A conversation with Claude 3.7 Sonnet labeled 'Textual TUI App for Merging Word Definitions'.
+Claude says that they will help create the app, and in the panel to the right it shows the full prompt, which explains what the application does (deduplicate Spanish words) and gives some different `attrs` definitions of dataclasses." data-fragment-index="0"/>

 <div class="gallery two-high">
     <div class="gallery-item">
         <img src="images/screenshots/claude-textual-ui-01.png"
-            class="screenshot fragment nospace-fragment fade-in"
+            alt="A follow-up conversation explaining that an earlier version has `asyncio.run` called from a running event loop, which is an error.
+In the side panel is more code" class="screenshot fragment nospace-fragment fade-in"
             data-fragment-index="0"/>
     </div>
     <div class="gallery-item">
         <img src="images/screenshots/claude-textual-ui-02.png"
-            class="screenshot fragment nospace-fragment fade-in"
+            alt="Another conversation that just says Error: and has an error pasted in.
+In the side panel Claude is generating more code." class="screenshot fragment nospace-fragment fade-in"
             data-fragment-index="0"/>
     </div>